 Publications

 The Aga Khan Program at Harvard University publishes scholarly works on the history of Islamic art and architecture.
-Established in 1983, Muqarnas: An Annual on the Visual Cultures of the Islamic World, is a volume of essays on art and architectural history.
-Muqarnas 39 is the most recent volume, edited by Gülru Necipoğlu and Maria J. Metzler.
+Established in 1983, Muqarnas: An Annual on Material, Visual, and Architectural Cultures of the Islamic World, is a volume of essays on art and architectural history.
+Muqarnas 41 is the most recent volume, edited by Gülru Necipoğlu and Karen A. Leal.

 Textual primary sources for visual culture are featured in Supplements to Muqarnas.
 Fourteen of these volumes have now been published, the latest of which is Treasures of Knowledge: An Inventory of the Ottoman Palace Library (1502/3-1503/4) (2 vols).
 The subject of this two-volume publication is an inventory of manuscripts in the book treasury of the Topkapı Palace in Istanbul, commissioned by the Ottoman sultan Bayezid II from his royal librarian ʿAtufi in the year 908 (1502–3) and transcribed in a clean copy in 909 (1503–4).
 This unicum inventory preserved in the Oriental Collection of the Library of the Hungarian Academy of Sciences (Magyar Tudományos Akadémia Könyvtára Keleti Gyűjtemény, MS Török F. 59) records over 5,000 volumes, and more than 7,000 titles, on virtually every branch of human erudition at the time.
 Edited by Gülru Necipoğlu, Cemal Kafadar and Cornell H. Fleischer.